robofar/LV-Mapping/NOTE.md

 ```

+Now we switch to metric3D, actually works pretty well

 ### Sample more freespace point and then we can build static map
 Then you can actually use this static map to prune those neural points (gaussians) in the freespace
 Prune non-free neural points with too large SDF value

+Or maybe we can use MOS results, how to save the MOS results using Ben's MapMOS?

 ## GS Visualizer